vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 Although this problem has affected Vitess users since ERS was introduced, it was first formally reported in [issue #18529](https://github.com/vitessio/vitess/issues/18529) around the Vitess 22 release in 2025.
 The issue described a shard with 4 x tablets: the primary and 2 x replicas were current, while another replica had substantial replication lag

 This is not an unusual state.
-A busy replica, a replica catching up after a restore, or a stopped SQL thread can all leave relay logs unapplied.
-Before v25, one such tablet could keep a reparent from completing even when the shard had a healthy, up-to-date replacement.
+Network or I/O-thread delays, a busy or stopped SQL thread, or catching up after a restore can all leave a replica behind.
+Before v25, ERS still issued relay-log apply waits for these tablets even when their received histories meant they could not win; an apply backlog could turn an unnecessary wait into a timeout.
 For an automated [`VTOrc`](https://vitess.io/docs/reference/vtorc/) recovery, that meant retries or manual intervention while writes remained blocked

 ### The Fix